ShubhamDhirani/Multi-Agent-AI-Assistant-using-LangChain-and-FastAPI/README.md

 A simple, session-based command-line chatbot powered by LangChain and Mistral LLM via Ollama.
 This project demonstrates how to build a conversational AI assistant that maintains chat history across sessions using JSON files.

 ## Features
-- **Session Management:** Create, resume, and clear chat sessions.
+- **Session Management:** Create, resume, delete and clear chat sessions.
 Each session's history is stored in a separate JSON file.
 - **Streaming Responses:** Real-time streaming of AI responses for a natural chat experience.
 - **Memory Buffer:** Uses LangChain's `ConversationBufferMemory` to maintain context within each session.
 - **Customizable System Prompt:** The assistant is concise, knowledgeable, and avoids repeating user input.